Liouville and Calabi-Yau type theorems for complex Hessian equations: The gradient estimate for the complex Hessian equation - reduction to a Liouville type theorem

-These inequalities inductively yield that the limiting function $u$ is $m$-sh.
+These inequalities tell us that the limiting function $u$ is $m$-sh.
 Then the equalities (\ref{approx}) can be read also in the pluripotential sense and thus one can extract the weak limit satisfying

-In particular, by a result of Blocki (\cite{Bl}), this means that $u$ is a maximal $m$-sh function in $\mathbb C^n$.
+In particular, this means that $u$ is a maximal $m$-sh function in $\mathbb C^n$.

-Thus we have constructed uniformly bounded maximal nonconstant $m$-sh function which is, in addition, globally $\mathcal C^{1,\alpha}$ smooth with all $\mathcal C^{1,\alpha}$ norms under control.
+Thus we have constructed a uniformly bounded maximal nonconstant $m$-sh function which is, in addition, globally $\mathcal C^{1,\alpha}$ smooth with all $\mathcal C^{1,\alpha}$ norms under control.
 In particular the gradient is uniformly bounded.
 Thus a Liouville type theorem saying that no such function exists would yield a contradiciton, and hence a (nonexplicit) a priori gradient estimate.